kdleonard93/Black-Nerds-Journey-Blog/cl6n32ku404o4k4nv5gh03bkt.md

 ## I wanted to give a quick run down on how I'll be splitting up my daily blog

 In the first portion, I'll review what I learned from the '2022 Complete Python Bootcamp" course.
 I'll mainly touch base on the core concepts of the section and what I learned (or struggled to learn).
 The second portion of the blog will be dedicated to the project I completed in the sections of the "100 Days of Code: Python" course.
-This one should be short, considering it's just the basics.
+This read should be short, considering it's just covering the basics.

 ### Numbers, Variables, and Strings